Venture into the Mind of Experts with OSFAS

 Thursday, April 23 at 7 p.m.

-Micheal Runtz is an internationally known naturalist, nature photographer, award-winning instructor with the Department of Biology at Carleton University and an author.
+Micheal Runtz is an internationally known naturalist, nature photographer, award-winning instructor with the Department of Biology at Carleton University, and author.

 In his vividly graphic presentation, Runtz will sway you with his findings, proving that despite popular belief, beavers are no pests.

-Following the presentation, participants are welcomed to stop in at the Indigo Hotel just across the street for a casual reception equipped with a cash bar with wine and beer.
+Following the presentation, participants are welcome to stop at the Indigo Hotel just across the street for a casual reception equipped with a cash bar with wine and beer.

-If you end the night feeling like you need to know more, Runtz’s eleventh book, Dam Builders: the natural history of beavers and their ponds, includes an overview which expands on beavers lives’ and habitats.
+If you end the night feeling like you need to know more, Runtz’s eleventh book, Dam Builders: the natural history of beavers and their ponds, includes an overview that expands on beavers' lives and habitats.
 The book also includes about 400 rare photographs.